Elijahs Promise

 How does Elijahs Promise spend its money?

 Elijahs Promise directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 7%.
+This exceeds the 65% industry benchmark.

 Are donations to Elijahs Promise tax-deductible?